Rhodium: History

 For decades, the rare element had only minor applications; for example, by the turn of the century, rhodium-containing thermocouples were used to measure temperatures up to 1800 °C. They have exceptionally good stability in the temperature range of 1300 to 1800 °C.

 The first major application was electroplating for decorative uses and as corrosion-resistant coating.
 The introduction of the three-way catalytic converter by Volvo in 1976 increased the demand for rhodium.
-The previous catalytic converters used platinum or palladium, while the three-way catalytic converter used rhodium to reduce the amount of NO_{x} in the exhaust.
+The previous catalytic converters used platinum or palladium, while the three-way catalytic converter used rhodium to reduce the amount of link=NOx|NO_{x}| in the exhaust.